Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Education

 In many parts of the world, traditional landscapes once dominated by wild herbivores are undergoing dramatic changes.
-Grazing by livestock has displaced native herbivores, leading to shifts in soil composition, plant diversity, and the delicate balance of predator-prey interactions.
+Grazing by livestock has displaced native grazing animals, leading to shifts in soil composition, plant diversity, and the delicate balance of predator-prey interactions.

 These changes are often subtle and develop over years, but their consequences can be far-reaching.

-A long-term study in the Spiti Valley in the Himalayas provides information on how these changes affect soil-dwelling arthropods, including spiders, ticks and mites.
+A long-term study in the Spiti Valley in the Himalayas sheds light on how these changes affect ground-dwelling arthropods, including spiders, ticks, and mites.

-The results reveal a worrying trend: Spider populations are declining, while disease-carrying organisms such as ticks and mites are thriving.
+The findings reveal a worrying trend: spider populations are declining, while disease-transmitting organisms such as ticks and mites are thriving.

-These changes have direct impacts on biodiversity, ecological stability, and even human health.
-Learn more about biodiversity .
+These changes have direct implications for biodiversity, ecological stability, and even human health.
+More on biodiversity.

 Global livestock grazing: the basics